Very traditional and utterly charming ski resort in the Val d'Anniviers ski region

-Grimentz resort information - a general overview
+Grimentz resort guide - a general overview

 Grimentz and neighbouring Zinal, St Luc and Chandolin are easily reached from Geneva in 2 hours either by train or road.
 These resorts lie as the crow flies between Verbier and Zermatt deep in the Swiss Alps and as yet remain very much undiscovered gems.
 Grimentz is a TOTALLY charming, picture postcard Swiss mountain village largely made up of with traditional mazots, century old chalets and a few small two and three star hotels.
 It is true that the nightlife is pretty quiet (although there is a nightclub that opens during high season weeks) but if all you really look for are a few beers in a local bar after a hard day's skiing then you'll be absolutely fine.